 Personalize

 This is the essential LinkedIn outreach strategy.
-By writing personalized messages, we connect on a deeper level with the people and remove any generic communication.
+By writing personalized outreach messages, we connect on a deeper level with the people and remove any generic communication.
 This is a perfect base for social selling and securing the path for better response and acceptance rates.

 You can personalize your LinkedIn outreach messages with their first name or job title.
 However, there are more detailed ways to do it, and we will mention them below.